Dorset Street (Spitalfields): History

-Laid out in 1674 and originally known as "Datchet Street" (probably from William Wheler of Datchet, who owned land in the area), it was given the name Dorset Street soon after.
+Laid out in 1674 and originally known as "Datchet Street" (probably from William Wheler of Datchet, who owned land in the area), it was given the name Dorset Street soon afterward.
 Locally, it was sometimes known as "Dosset Street" or "Dossen Street" either because of the large number of doss-houses it contained or because immigrants to the area found it hard to pronounce the original name.
-It was a short and narrow street, 400 feet long and 24 feet wide, running parallel with Brushfield Street, to the north, and White's Row, to the south, and connecting Crispin Street, to the west, with Commercial Street to the east.
+It was a short and narrow street, 400 feet long and 24 feet wide, running parallel with Brushfield Street to the north and with White's Row to the south, and connecting Crispin Street to the west with Commercial Street to the east.
 An alley called Little Paternoster Row connected Dorset Street with Brushfield Street.
-In the mid-nineteenth century a man called John Miller built some cottages in the back gardens of his properties at 26 and 27, on the north side of Dorset Street.
+In the mid-nineteenth century a man named John Miller built some cottages in the back gardens of his properties at 26 and 27, on the north side of Dorset Street.
 This small area, entered by a passageway between 26 and 27, became known as Miller's Court.
-No 13 Miller's Court, where Mary Jane Kelly resided and was murdered, was originally the back part of 26 Dorset Street, renumbered and let as a separate residence by her landlord Jack McCarthy and now looking out onto the cottage buildings in the Court rather than the original garden.
+No. 13 Miller's Court, where Mary Jane Kelly resided and was murdered, was originally the back part of 26 Dorset Street, subsequently renumbered and let as a separate residence by her landlord Jack McCarthy, and looking out onto the cottage buildings in the Court rather than the original garden.

 By the 1880s, Dorset Street was almost entirely taken up with common lodging-houses and other sub-standard rented accommodation, mostly let and controlled by two men, Jack McCarthy and William Crossingham.
 McCarthy and Crossingham were major slum landlords in this area and suspected to be involved in various illegal rackets, such as controlling prostitutes, fencing stolen goods, and arranging prize fights.
 Reportedly, the "lowest of all prostitutes" worked on Dorset Street, and some common lodging-houses were actually brothels.

-Only two legitimate businesses were listed in the Post Office Street Directory for 1888: that of Barnett Price, who had a grocery store at No 7, and the Blue Coat Boy public house, which was run by William James Turner at No 32.
+Only two legitimate businesses were listed in the Post Office Street Directory for 1888: that of Barnett Price, who had a grocery store at No. 7, and the Blue Coat Boy public house, which was run by William James Turner at No. 32.
 It was estimated that on any one night there were no fewer than 1,200 men sleeping in Dorset Street's crowded lodging houses.